skkumar072/Applied-_Statistics/README.md

 # Applied_Statistics

-Overview of statistics and help you brush up on the basic concepts of descriptive statistics
+Overview of statistics and basic concepts of descriptive statistics.